websight-io/docs/docs/docs/release-notes/websight-cms/index.md

 ## 1.11.0 <small>March 15, 2023</small>

 #### Page Editor
-- New feature from roadmap [#2](https://github.com/websight-io/roadmap/issues/2) - added the side panel with component properties.
+- New feature from the roadmap [#2](https://github.com/websight-io/roadmap/issues/2) - added the side panel with component properties.
 - Improved workspace refresh after edit action  - only the updated component is reloaded now.
 - Added [#140](https://github.com/websight-io/starter/issues/140) - the ability to set WCM mode in HTL.
 - Improved UX for concurrent assets management - opening the list of assets from the assets panel in the page editor.